Chart Color Schemes

 Ashmore's residents are relatively healthy in comparison to broader Australia with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Common health conditions are slightly more prevalent than average across both younger and older age groups.
-Private health cover rate is approximately 51% of the total population (around 6,692 people), which is lower than the average for SA2 areas.
-The most common medical conditions in the area are arthritis and mental health issues, affecting 8.8% and 7.4% of residents respectively.
-About 69.2% of residents report being completely free from medical ailments, compared to 69.4% in Rest of Qld.
-The area has 20.5% of residents aged 65 and over (around 2,678 people), which is higher than the 17.1% in Rest of Qld.
-This aligns broadly with the general population's health profile.
+Common health conditions are slightly more prevalent than average across both younger and older age cohorts.
+Private health cover is relatively low, at approximately 51% of the total population (~6,593 people).
+The most common medical conditions in the area are arthritis and mental health issues, affecting 8.8 and 7.4% of residents respectively.
+69.2% of residents declare themselves completely clear of medical ailments, compared to 67.6% across Rest of Qld.
+Health outcomes for the under-65 population are better than average.
+The area has 20.1% of residents aged 65 and over (2,591 people), with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health